ClaudiusAyadi/devs-nft/README.md

 _Hi!
 You are welcome again!_

-This is my 3rd DApp following the [learnweb3DAO tracks][https://learnweb3.io].
+This is my 3rd DApp following the [learnweb3DAO tracks](https://learnweb3.io).
 It is the final part of our NFT collection DApp.

-I built it with Solidity, React, and Next.js.
+I built it with `Solidity`, `React`, and `Next.js`.

 **HOW IT WORKS**